 JSON Web Token Signature

-The JSON Web token signature follows the standard JSON Web Signature (JWS)-defined signature string.
+The JSON Web Token signature follows the standard JSON Web Signature (JWS)-defined signature string.

 SPC Token Request API

 The following is the HTTPS-based POST request that the STI-PA shall provide to a service provider to make the request for an SPC Token.
 A Service Provider can obtain multiple active SPC Tokens for the same SPC value, or for different SPC values.
-As a convenience, the STI-PA shall also include the URL to the Certificate Revocation List (Clause 6.3.9) in the response, since it is also required when the service provider applies for a certificate.
+As a convenience, the STI-PA shall also include the URL to the Certificate Revocation List (Clause 6.3.9) in the response, since it is also required when the service provider applies for an End Entity certificate.

 POST /sti-pa/account/:id/token